Chart Color Schemes

 An assessment of population growth drivers in Molendinar reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Molendinar's population is estimated at around 6709 as of Nov 2025.
-This reflects an increase of 259 people (4.0%) since the 2021 Census, which reported a population of 6450 people.
-The change is inferred from the resident population of 6708 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 56 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Molendinar is around 6,709 as of Feb 2026.
+This reflects an increase of 259 people (4.0%) since the 2021 Census, which reported a population of 6,450 people.
+The change is inferred from the resident population of 6,708 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 57 validated new addresses since the Census date.
 This level of population equates to a density ratio of 877 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
 Population growth for the area was primarily driven by overseas migration that contributed approximately 78.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence where utilised AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Anticipating future population dynamics, an above median population growth of Australia's non-metropolitan areas is projected for Molendinar (SA2), expected to grow by 977 persons to 2041 reflecting a total increase of 14.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, an above median population growth of Australian non-metropolitan areas is projected, with the suburb of Molendinar expected to grow by 977 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.6% over the 17 years.

 Frequently Asked Questions - Population